edumserrano/dotnet-sdk-extensions/README.md

 ## TODO

 * where to save info about how to use splunk + docker + asp.net core app (+ serilog?).
 If on guides then maybe the curren title .net sdk guides is not the best.
-* note about using async local to implement data sharing on the context of a request execution (see my elapsedStats implementation)

 * investigate how to test using Ilogger
 * investigate serilog logging test extensions for integration tests